nehajoshi9/clinical-translator/README.md

-# 🧠 Gemini Clinical Synthesizer
+# Gemini Clinical Synthesizer

 An AI-powered Streamlit app that automatically **extracts, standardizes, and maintains clinical patient records** using Google’s **Gemini 2.5 Flash** model.
 It synthesizes uploaded medical notes into structured JSON, displays them as interactive data tables, and enables a **conversational assistant** to query or update patient records intelligently — all backed by **Firebase Firestore**.

 ---

-## 🚀 Inspiration
+## Inspiration

 Healthcare data is scattered across formats — handwritten notes, scanned PDFs, EMRs, and reports — making it difficult for clinicians to access unified, structured insights.
 We wanted to explore how **LLMs can bridge the gap between unstructured notes and actionable data**, and how conversational AI could streamline reviewing and updating patient histories.
+To do so, we learned about SNOMED and RxNorm codes and how they are used across the healthcare industry.
+Thus, the handwritten notes are being converted into these standardized codes.

 ---

-## 💡 What it does
+## What it does

 - Upload any clinical document (PNG, JPG, or PDF)
 - Gemini performs **OCR + clinical entity extraction**, producing a structured JSON summary